 Godzilla turned his head and fired a second ray at the ocean, igniting another patch of sludge.
 And then another.
 And then another.
 The ocean was burning.
 The pollution was burning.

 The Hedorah was dying…

-Professor Yano rose to his feet, pausing only to make sure that his bandages were tightly wrapped on his head before leaving his room and venturing into the hallway towards his lab.
+Professor Yano rose to his feet, pausing only to make sure that his bandages were tightly wrapped on his head before leaving his room and making his way down the hallway and toward his lab.

 Yano wasn’t sure what time it was, but he did know that it was still the early morning.
 He had no desire to look down at his watch.
-Knowing what time it was wouldn’t help him to finally find sleep, or to calm his overworking mind.
-He had given up on trying to find such peace, and restlessness had finally forced him to abandon his cot yet again.
+Knowing the time wouldn’t help him to finally find sleep, or to calm his overworking mind.
+He had given up on trying to find such peace, and his endless restlessness had forced him to abandon his cot yet again.
 As he made his way through the living area, he counted his blessings that Toshie had offered to vacate their room for a few nights, instead insisting on bunking with their son.
-Had she been in the room with the professor, he would no doubt have kept her awake for the previous few nights with his constant tossing, turning, and sudden urges to stand and leave the cot behind.
+Had she been in the room with the professor, he would no doubt have kept her awake with his constant tossing, turning, and sudden urges to stand and leave the cot behind.
 In fact, he wasn’t even sure if Toshie knew that he hadn’t been sleeping, despite her repeated insistence that he stay in bed and rest.

 Perhaps that was why he was afraid.

 Yano was no coward, but he was man enough to admit, at least to himself, that he was most definitely frightened.
 More frightened, in fact, than he had ever been in his whole life.
 He knew that something completely inexplicable was happening, and that as long as no explanations were discovered, the fear would remain.
 As a scientist, he knew full well that the basis of any fear was a lack of understanding.

 And so, he had resolved to understand.
 By knowing as much about the monster as possible, perhaps he could finally find his peace.